-The board approved a resolution establishing compensation for graduate assistance for the 2014-15 academic year.
+The board approved a resolution establishing compensation for graduate assistants for the 2014-15 academic year.
 Virginia Tech will advance the stipend scale by providing a base stipend increase of 2 percent.
 In addition, graduate and teaching assistants will receive an academic year supplement of $400, an increase of $100 from previous years, to offset the cost of mandatory university fees.
 The university will continue to pay 90 percent of the annual premium cost of the basic health insurance plan.

 On Monday afternoon, the board announced the selection of the 2014-15 student representatives.
 T. Austin Larrowe of Woodlawn, Va., a junior majoring in agricultural and applied economics in the College of Agriculture and Life Sciences, was named the undergraduate student representative.
 S. Ashley Francis of Blacksburg, Va., a master's degree student in the Public Health program in the Virginia-Maryland Regional College of Veterinary Medicine, will be the graduate student representative.

 Both will serve a one-year term beginning July 1, 2014.
 A full story on the new student representatives will appear in Virginia Tech News on Wednesday.